Montessori Mom

 Montessori and Religion

-A large part of Montessori's philosophy includes the goodness of a child's soul.
+A large part of Montessorii's philosophy includes the goodness of a child's soul.
 Montessori was a devout and practicing Catholic and her beliefs are evident in her approach to educating children.
 Basically, Montessori believed in the innate ability of a child to love and respect life deeply.

 Here are some highlights of teaching morals or religion to your child.